microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

 ![](../../documents/media/powerapps7.png)

-In the Flows Pane, PowerAutomate Flow needs to be enabled.
-At this point, the powerapp can be run as is.
-It connects to a pre-built Azure Function App.
+The Power Automate Flow needs to be enabled.
+Locate the Flows pane, find the imported Flow by name, and Turn on the Flow by click on the __More commands (...)__ icon.

 ![](../../documents/media/powerapps8.png)

-Edit the Power Automate Flow and update Azure Function Url.
-Optionaly num_search_result query parameter can be altered.
+Edit the Power Automate Flow and update Azure Function URL in the HTTP activity.
+Optionally, the num_search_result query parameter can be altered.